grafana/faro-javascript-bundler-plugins/packages/faro-cli/README.md

   --verbose
 ```

 The proxy URL will be passed to cURL using the `--proxy` parameter.
 If your proxy requires authentication, you can use the `--proxy-user` option (or `-U`) to provide credentials in the format `username:password`.
+The same `--proxy` and `--proxy-user` flags work identically on `metro upload`.

 ### Injecting Bundle ID into JavaScript Files